Why do I need one?

 Since corn and soybeans are the primary crops grown in Illinois, fertilizers and tile drainage systems are used to maximize the production of these crops.
 One of the unintended results is that fertilizers leak into the tile drainage systems and move into the local waterways.
 Ten million acres of farmland are tile drained in Illinois; as a result, millions of gallons of water containing fertilizer wash into the waterways that feed into the Mississippi River and flow to the Gulf of Mexico.

 Unfortunately, the nutrient load from Illinois contributes significantly to the annual "dead zone" in the northern Gulf of Mexico.
 Illinois is the #1 contributor of nitrogen (17%) and phosphorus (13%) loads to the Gulf, despite only contributing 7% of the flow.
-To help protect local waterbodies and the Gulf, Illinois and 11 other states in the Mississippi River Basin have developed strategies to reduce their nutrient loads as part of a national plan to reduce the size of the Gulf of Mexico "dead zone".
+Illinois and 11 other states in the Mississippi River Basin have developed strategies to reduce their nutrient loads as part of a national plan to reduce the size of the Gulf of Mexico "dead zone".

 Smart Wetlands for tile drainage are one of the most effective ways to keep nutrients from moving off the farmland into Illinois waterways.
 This proven practice is eligible for Farm Bill conservation program (cost-share) funding.
 Federal financial assistance is available through two different Farm Bill conservation programs: the Conservation Reserve Program and Environmental Quality Incentives Programs.